HackMeGG/windows-setup/readme-eng.md

     >>* **Auto accept driver unsigned warning**.

 9)  Click **Next** and then **Install**, install the driver from the window that appears.
-10) Customize the panel (photo with settings in the repository)
+10) Customize the panel, photo with settings in the [repository](https://github.com/HackMeGG/windows11-setup/tree/main/nvidia-panel)
 ___

 >Tutorial for Radeon Software Slimmer: